Democratic Party (United States): 1990s and Third Way centrism

 Arkansas governor Bill Clinton was one such figure, who was elected president in 1992 as the Democratic nominee.
 The Democratic Leadership Council was a campaign organization connected to Clinton that advocated a realignment and triangulation under the re-branded "New Democrat" label.
 The party adopted a synthesis of neoliberal economic policies with cultural liberalism, with the voter base after Reagan having shifted considerably to the right.
 In an effort to appeal both to liberals and to fiscal conservatives, Democrats began to advocate for a balanced budget and market economy tempered by government intervention (mixed economy), along with a continued emphasis on social justice and affirmative action.
 The economic policy adopted by the Democratic Party, including the former Clinton administration, has been referred to as "Third Way".

-The Democrats lost control of Congress in the election of 1994 to the Republican Party.
-Re-elected in 1996, Clinton was the first Democratic president since Franklin D. Roosevelt to be elected to two terms.
-Al Gore won the popular vote, but after a controversial election dispute over a Florida recount settled by the U.S. Supreme Court (which ruled 5–4 in favor of Bush) he lost the 2000 United States Presidential Election to Republican opponent George W. Bush in the Electoral College.
+The Democrats lost control of Congress in the 1994 elections to the Republicans.
+However, in 1996, Clinton was re-elected; he was the first Democratic president since Franklin D. Roosevelt to win a second full term.
+In December 1998, Republicans in the House of Representatives impeached Clinton for his role in the Clinton–Lewinsky scandal, but was acquitted by the Senate in February 1999.
+Clinton's vice president Al Gore ran to succeed him as president, and won the popular vote, but after a controversial election dispute over a Florida recount settled by the U.S. Supreme Court (which ruled 5–4 in favor of Bush), he lost the 2000 election to Republican opponent George W. Bush in the Electoral College.

 21st century

-2000s

 In the wake of the 2001 terrorist attacks on the World Trade Center and the Pentagon as well as the growing concern over global warming, some of the party's key issues in the early 21st century have included combating terrorism while preserving human rights, expanding access to health care, labor rights, and environmental protection.
 Democrats regained majority control of both the House and the Senate in the 2006 elections.
 Barack Obama won the Democratic Party's nomination and was elected as the first African American president in 2008.
-Under the Obama presidency, the party moved forward reforms including an economic stimulus package, the Dodd–Frank financial reform act, and the Affordable Care Act.
+Under the Obama presidency, the party moved forward reforms including an economic stimulus package, the Dodd–Frank financial reform act and, in its biggest impact, reshaped the nation's healthcare with the Affordable Care Act.